Melanin, that mysterious pigment that gives our skin its unique color, is much more than just an aesthetic feature.

 However, melanin is not limited to sun protection.
 It also influences the color of hair and skin, as well as other ethnic variations observed around the world.

 The production of melanin is a complex process that can be influenced by various factors.
 Heredity plays a major role in determining skin pigmentation, while sun exposure stimulates melanin production in response to UV rays.
-Certain medical conditions can also lead to melanin disorders, such as hyperpigmentation and hypopigmentation.
+Certain medical conditions can also cause melanin disorders, such as hyperpigmentation and hypopigmentation.

-It is essential to take care of our melanin and to protect our skin to maintain balanced pigmentation and optimal skin health.
+It is essential to take care of our melanin and protect our skin to maintain balanced pigmentation and optimal skin health.

 When we expose our skin to the sun, one of the most visible effects is tanning.
 This phenomenon is closely related to melanin.
 When UV rays reach the skin, melanocytes are stimulated to produce more melanin in order to protect skin cells from UV damage.
 This increased production of melanin leads to an increase in skin pigmentation, resulting in a tanned complexion.